-People love buying stuff.
-So much so, that they are are running out of space to store it.
+People have a lot of stuff and they are are running out of places to store it.

 As a result, self-storage is a $39-billion industry that continues to grow each year.